The obstacle problem for quasilinear stochastic PDEs: Analytical approach

-Nualart and Pardoux \cite{NualartPardoux} have studied the obstacle problem for a nonlinear heat equation on the spatial interval $[0,1]$ with Dirichlet boundary conditions, driven by an additive space-time white noise.
+Nualart and Pardoux \cite{NualartPardoux} have studied the obstacle problem for a nonlinear heat equation on the spatial interval $[0,1]$ with Dirichlet boundary conditions, driven by an additive space--time white noise.
 They proved the existence and uniqueness of the solution and their method relied heavily on the results for a deterministic variational inequality.
 Donati-Martin and Pardoux \cite{DonatiPardoux} generalized the model of Nualart and Pardoux.
-They proved the existence of the solution by penalization method but they didn't obtain the uniqueness result.
-Also, Xu and Zhang \cite{XuZhang} have solved the problem of the uniqueness.
-However, in all their models, there isn't the term of divergence and they do not consider the case where the coefficients depend on $\nabla u$.\\
+The nonlinearity appears both in the drift and in the diffusion coefficients.
+They proved the existence of the solution by penalization method but they did not obtain the uniqueness result.
+And then in 2009, Xu and Zhang solved the problem of the uniqueness; see \cite{XuZhang}.
+However, in all their models, there is not the term of divergence and they do not consider the case where the coefficients depend on $\nabla u$.

-The work of El Karoui et al \cite{EKPPQ} treats the obstacle problem for deterministic semi linear PDE's within the framework of backward stochastic differential equations (BSDE in short).
-Namely the equation \eqref{SPDE} is considered with $f$ depending of $u$ and $\nabla u$, while the function $g$ is null (as well $h$) and the obstacle $v$ is continuous.
-They considered the viscosity solution of the obstacle problem for the equation \eqref{SPDE} , they represented this solution stochastically as a process and the main new object of this BSDE framework is a continuous increasing process that controls the set $\{u=v\}$.
-Bally et al \cite{BCEF} (see also \cite{MX08}) point out that the continuity of this process allows one to extend the classical notion of strong variational solution (see Theorem 2.2 of \cite{BensoussanLions78} p.238) and express the solution to the obstacle as a pair $(u, \nu)$ where $ \nu$ is supported by the set $\{u=v\}$. \\
+The work of El Karoui et al. \cite{EKPPQ} treats the obstacle problem for deterministic semilinear PDE's within the framework of backward stochastic differential equations (BSDE in short).
+Namely, the equation \eqref{SPDE} is considered with $f$ depending on~$u$ and $\nabla u$, while the function $g$ is null (as well~$h$) and the obstacle $v$ is continuous.
+They considered the viscosity solution of the obstacle problem for the equation \eqref{SPDE}, they represented this solution stochastically as a process and the main new object of this BSDE framework is a continuous increasing process that controls the set $\{u=v\}$.
+Bally et al. \cite{BCEF} (see also \cite{MX08}) point out that the continuity of this process allows one to extend the classical notion of a strong variational solution (see Theorem 2.2 of \cite{BensoussanLions78}, page 238) and express the solution to the obstacle as a pair $(u, \nu)$ where $ \nu$ is supported by the set $\{u=v\}$.